geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 5. This concludes the exercise on reviewing Exchange Online features.
 You can close the **Exchange admin center** tab in Internet Explorer.
 This will return you to the Microsoft 365 admin center tab.

-# Proceed to Exercise 2
+# Proceed to Lab 3 - Exercise 2